-Previously, Alexander was an assistant commissioner with the New York City Department of Housing Preservation and Development, where she oversaw the disposition, financing and stabilization of a portfolio of rental and homeownership programs in the office of development.
-Prior to working for the City Of New York, Alexander worked for several financial institutions including Carver Federal Savings Bank, Banco Popular North America and Fannie Mae, where she helped manage the NYC Community Business Center.
-She also served as director of housing production for Enterprise Community Partners and began her career in community development as a project manager at one of the country's most impressive and impactful community development corporations, Abyssinian Development Corporation in New York City's Harlem neighborhood.
+Previously, Jackie was an assistant commissioner with the New York City Department of Housing Preservation and Development, where she oversaw the disposition, financing and stabilization of a portfolio of rental and homeownership programs in the office of development.
+Prior to working for the City Of New York, Jackie worked for several financial institutions including Carver Federal Savings Bank, Banco Popular North America and Fannie Mae, where she helped manage the NYC Community Business Center.
+She also served as director of housing production for Enterprise Community Partners and began her career in community development as a project manager at one of the country’s most impressive and impactful community development corporations, Abyssinian Development Corporation in New York City’s Harlem neighborhood.